Robert L. Carroll: Scientific research

 Carroll was a prolific publisher and studied numerous major topics within paleontology and vertebrate evolution.
 He is best known for his work addressing the origins and early evolution of amphibians and reptiles and published extensively on lepospondyls, which have been variably considered as ancestors of amphibians or early reptiles.
 In a related vein, he also published numerous summary articles examining the evolution of tetrapods on land.
 He is also well published on marine reptiles.

 He also published a number of books, including Vertebrate Paleontology and Evolution (1988), which remains a seminal textbook, Patterns and Processes of Vertebrate Evolution (1997), and The Rise of Amphibians: 365 Million Years of Evolution (2009).
-He coauthored another textbook, Paleontology (1998), and a volume of the Handbook of Paleoherpetology on lepospondyls (1998).
+He coauthored another textbook, Paleontology (1998), and a volume of the Encyclopedia of Paleoherpetology on lepospondyls (1998).
 He also edited a volume of the Amphibian Biology series on the evolutionary history of amphibians (2000).

 Carroll contributed to naming an extensive number of new species, outlined below: